Categories

 1. In a large pot, pour the red wine and add the sugar.
 Stir until the sugar dissolves.

-2. Juice one orange and add it to the wine, along with slices of the second orange and the lemon zest.
+2. Squeeze the juice of one orange and add it to the wine, along with the slices of the second orange and the lemon zest.

 3. Add the spices: cinnamon, cloves, star anise, and nutmeg.

-5. Strain the mulled wine and serve it hot in heat-resistant glasses.
+5. Strain the mulled wine and serve hot in heat-resistant glasses.

-Tip: customize the mulled wine by adding a touch of vanilla or a splash of liqueur like Grand Marnier.
+Tip: Personalize it by adding a touch of vanilla or a splash of liqueur such as Grand Marnier.

 Hot chocolate: creamy and indulgent

-Making it at home is easy and allows you to create a creamy drink without additives or preservatives.
+Making it at home is very simple and allows you to create a creamy drink without additives or preservatives.

 Ingredients for 4 cups

-• 500 ml of milk (or plant-based alternatives like almond or oat milk for a vegan version)
+• 500 ml of milk (also plant-based, such as almond or oat, for a vegan version)

 • 20 g of unsweetened cocoa powder